Mohammad Raad: 2020–present

 In March 2024, Raad met with Russia's Foreign Minister Sergei Lavrov, and the following month he announced that Hezbollah would open a representative office in Moscow.

 In June 2024, Raad criticized people for "going to the beach and nightclubs while the south is under attack."
 Journalist and MTV Lebanon TV host Dima Sadek wrote sarcastically on social media: "The weather is nice today.
 I am thinking of destroying the country while at the beach."
 MP Pierre Bou Assi responded to Raad: "All of Lebanon is collapsing due to your policies and your illusory and destructive divine victories.
 Have you strengthened any economic or social resilience in Lebanon?
 Do you think your Iranian rockets will feed the people?”

-Also in June 2024, Raad said that Hezbollah should "invest" in Western university students protesting for Palestine, and use them in order to "enter the heart of Western societies."
+On 2 March 2026, Raad was reported to have been killed in an Israeli airstrike in Beirut in retaliation for Hezbollah firing rockets at Northern Israel during the 2026 Iran war; these reports turned out to be false.
+On 9 March 2026 he arrived to vote to postpone the parliamentary elections.

 Personal life

-Raad is married to Fatima al-Burghul, they had 5 children, his son Abbas, a member of Hezbollah's special operations forces Radwan Force unit, was killed during fighting with Israel following the 7 October 2023 attacks on Israel.
+Raad is married to Fatima Al-Burghul and they have five children.
+His son Abbas, a member of Hezbollah's special operations forces Radwan Force unit, was killed during fighting with Israel following the 7 October 2023 attacks on Israel.